TusharChakravarti/Loan_Management_System/README.md

-RA_README.md

-CREDORA --- Digital Loan Management Platform
+#CREDORA --- Digital Loan Management Platform
 CREDORA is a full-stack digital loan management platform designed to streamline the complete loan lifecycle --- from borrower registration and document submission to sales review, sanction assessment,